whatthefilament/FrameStation/README.md

 # FrameStation
  This is a "Modern Game Console" case for the Framework Motherboard.

 All joints are designed to be used with M3 heat inserts.
 The only glue used in this project is to hold the 4 outer panels together once printed.
+If you would like extra rigidity you can also glue inbetween the inner panels as well

 The split STEP file is designed to cut the case to fit on standard 220mm 3D Printers